An Introduction to String Diagrams for Computer Scientists

+\paragraph{Quantum Physics} One of the most outstanding modern applications of diagrammatic reasoning has been to quantum computing.
 Mathematically, quantum systems are modelled as Hilbert spaces, where joining two systems is represented by taking the tensor product of the respective spaces, and processes acting on a system are linear (unitary) maps.
 Linear maps between Hilbert spaces with the tensor product as monoidal product form a SMC, and are thus amenable to a string diagrammatic study.

 There are several diagrammatic calculi to reason about linear maps between qubits (represented as vector spaces of dimension $2^d$ for some natural $d$) with the tensor product as monoidal product.
-These generalise and formalise the circuits representation that is ubiquitous in quantum computing.
+These generalise and formalise the circuit representation that is ubiquitous in quantum computing.
 The first and most well-known such calculus is the \emph{ZX-calculus}: its diagrams consist of nodes of two different colours\footnote{Traditionally, green and red, but white and gray have been used more recently, for accessibility.} called spiders, each labelled by an angle:

-The two colours denote one of two classical observables or measurement bases---the Z (or computational) basis and X (or Hadamard) basis respectively---and the angle denotes a phase relative to this basis, \emph{i.e.} a rotation of the Bloch sphere along the axis determined by the chosen observable.
+The two colours denote one of two classical observables or measurement bases: the Z (or computational) basis and X (or Hadamard) basis respectively.
+The angle denotes a phase relative to this basis, \emph{i.e.} a rotation of the Bloch sphere along the axis determined by the chosen observable.

-Equationally, the spiders form a special commutative Frobenius algebra and the two colours interact with each other to form bimonoid (more specifically, a Hopf algebra which is to a bimonoid what a group is to a monoid).
+Equationally, the spiders form a special commutative Frobenius monoid and the two colours interact with each other to form bimonoid (more specifically, a Hopf algebra which is to a bimonoid what a group is to a monoid).
 Together with some other more complex equalities, the ZX-calculus completely axiomatises linear maps between qubits so that any semantic equality can be obtained by purely equational reasoning at the level of the diagrams themselves.